Skip to sign in Skip to content

 No special features like practice forms

-Microsoft wasn’t built for healthcare and it doesn’t provide healthcare specific features.
+Microsoft wasn't built for healthcare, and it doesn't provide healthcare-specific features.
 Such as practice forms.
-You do get forms with your Microsoft 365 account, but they don’t include templates for the forms you need like informed consent forms and Good Faith Estimates.
-You use a lot of forms and it would be nice to have these included!
+You do get forms with your Microsoft 365 account, but they don't include templates for the forms you need, like intake forms or Good Faith Estimates.
+You use a lot of forms, and it would be nice to have these included!

 Up to you to figure out HIPAA compliance